DRI

 An ice dam has the potential to cause serious damage to both your roof and the inside of your home.
 It is important to take steps to help protect your home from the risks associated with ice dams.

+What is an ice dam?
 How does an ice dam form?

 An ice dam can form when water from melting snow re-freezes at the edge of your roofline.
 Without roof snow removal, the ice dam may grow large enough to prevent water from draining off the roof.
 The water can then back up underneath the roof shingles and make its way inside your home.